 Library Information

-Opening Times: Monday to Friday 8:40am—4:00pm
+Opening Times: Monday to Friday 8:40am—3:40pm

 Loan Limits: Each student may borrow up to 2 books for a period of 2 weeks.

-Our library
+Our Library

 Our staff

-These are students from across Key Stage Three and Four who support the library at break and lunch times.
+The library is managed by Mrs Tutla and assisted by a very lovely and enthusiastic group of Student Librarians.
+Student Librarians are from across Key Stage Three and Four who support the library at break and lunch times.
 They are available to support students with checking out and returning books.
-They can also recommend your next book choice!
+They can also recommend the next book choice!
 It is always exciting to see students sharing their love of reading with each other.
+It is a very special responsibility, and the Student Librarians do it with pride.

 Book Club

 We create a pathway for young people to discover the wider world through reading for pleasure and discussion.
 It helps pupils develop character, communication, social and leadership skills.
-These skills will help young people to do well in school and moreover, the book club will demonstrate how reading for pleasure provides an escape from everyday concerns.
+These skills will help young people to do well in school and moreover, book club will demonstrate how reading for pleasure provides an escape from everyday concerns.

 The Reading strategy for St Paul’s Library